If You Spot This in Your Mouth, You're at Risk for Heart Attack, Says Study

 It's important to note that people who had suffered bone loss from prior periodontal disease were not at an increased risk of cardiovascular events—only those with gums that were actively inflamed.
 Researchers believe that the relation could be that local periodontal inflammation activates and mobilizes cells signaling through bone marrow, triggering the inflammation of arteries.

 "If you're in the age zone for cardiovascular disease or have known cardiovascular disease, ignoring your periodontal disease can actually be dangerous and may increase your risk for a heart attack," Van Dyke said.
-So see a dentist if you need to, and to protect your life and the lives of others, don't miss these Sure Signs You've Already Had Coronavirus.
+So see a dentist if you need to, and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.